Kuberwastaken/blog/content/AI/Untitled.md

 ## Final Take: Is Roy Lee the Villain Tech Deserves?

 Love him or hate him, Roy Lee has done the impossible: he made tech interviews *interesting*.
 Whether Interview Coder is a cheat tool or a wake-up call, one thing’s clear—**the era of Leetcode supremacy is over**.

-As for Roy?
-He’s now interning at a crypto startup, reportedly working on an AI tool to automate *job resignations*.
-Some heroes don’t wear capes—they wear hoodies and chaos.

-*So, dear reader: Is Roy Lee a genius, a grifter, or just a guy who really, really hates binary search?
-The comments section is waiting.
-Popcorn not included.* 🍿